 "What are your salary expectations?"
 The question is inevitable and it can be difficult to answer.
 You don't want to ask for too much and price yourself out of the job, but you also don't want to ask for too little and not get what you deserve.
 Consider the following to determine the proper middle ground:

 Research, research, research

-Before you start saying numbers out loud, make sure you’ve done thorough research to find out how much someone in this role, with similar experience, and in the given location would earn; but you don’t want to ask your peers or potential future colleagues how much they make.
-Fortunately, there are a number of free online resources that can help you compare salaries such as Salary.com, PayScale, Glassdoor, and MoneyGeek’s Cost of Living Calculator.
-You can use any of these tools to find out the salary range of the job title you’re pursuing.
+Before you start saying numbers out loud, make sure you've done thorough research to find out how much someone in this role - with similar experience and in the given location - would earn.
+However, you also don't want to ask your peers or potential future colleagues how much they make.
+Fortunately, there are a number of free online resources that can help you compare salaries such as Salary.com, PayScale, Glassdoor, and MoneyGeek's Cost of Living Calculator.
+You can use any of these tools to find out the salary range of the job title you're pursuing.

 Consider your education and past experience